 New for SY 17-18: The diet modification form will need to be completed every 3 years.
 This is to ensure that Katy ISD has the most up-to-date information on a student's food allergies or disability.

 This form must be filled out and signed by a physician or prescribing medical authority.
 Unsigned forms or forms only signed by parents will not be accepted.
 Forms may be turned in to the school nurse or faxed to the Dietitian.
 It may take up to 4 weeks to process once received by the Dietitian at the Nutrition and Food Service Office.
+The form must list substitutions.
 Incomplete forms or forms missing information will take longer to process.
 Students will receive a regular lunch tray until the form has been processed or they can bring a lunch from home.

 Allergen Charts - these charts contain allergen information for items served by Katy ISD Cafeterias.